The United Arab Emirates Travel Advice

 Medical facilities within the United Arab Emirates are highly advanced, the region has many training hospitals and dental clinics.
 Private health care and dental procedures can work out cheaper in the United Arab Emirates than in the USA or Europe.

 Visitors to the UAE should ensure that they have adequate travel and health insurance and accessible funds to cover the cost of any medical treatment in the UAE as well as repatriation if necessary.
 Visitors who will be travelling with prescribed medicines should carry a doctor's letter confirming the medicine is prescribed for their use and produce it if asked.
+Prior to entering the United Arab Emirates, visitors are also required to complete an electronic form to obtain an online approval to carry their medication for personal use.

 The United Arab Emirates are on the whole very strictly religious; while many allow alcohol in tourist areas and hotels, often the line can be blurred.
 Over the years there have been a number of arrests of tourists for acting overtly sexually or inappropriately.
 It is important to understand what standards of dress are expected, how to greet people, when Islamic holidays are and what changes during those times; for example during the "holy month of Ramadan".